bodulic/CATS-rf/README.md

 `-c`: Correction factor for distance outlier threshold calculation, default: 5

 Parameters `x`, `X`, and `c` adjust distance penalty calculation.
 Read pairs are classified as mapping too far apart if their distance exceeds the lower distance threshold, defined as D<sub>1</sub> = Q<sub>3</sub>(d) + x × (IQR(d) + c).
 These reads are assigned a distance penalty P<sub>d</sub> = d / D<sub>2</sub>, where D<sub>2</sub> = Q<sub>3</sub>(d) + X × (IQR(d) + c), with the penalty capped at 1.
 Parameter `x` adjusts the classification of read pairs mapping too far apart, while  `X` controls distance penalty scailing.
-Parameter `c` ensures penalty stability in libraries with a high proportion of overlapping read pairs.
+Parameter `c` ensures penalty robustness in libraries with a high proportion of overlapping read pairs.

 `-y`: Per-transcript proportion of improperly paired reads within a transcript distribution breakpoints (specified with x,y,z...), default: "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1"

-Improperly paired reads include reads with pairs not mapped to the assembly, reads with pairs mapping to an inappropriate strand or in an unexpected orientation and read pairs mapping too far apart.
+Improperly paired reads include reads with pair not mapped to the assembly, reads with pair mapped in an unexpected orientation, and reads with pair mapped too far apart.
 Per-transcript proportion of improperly paired reads within a transcript is split into intervals defined by `y` (e.g. [0-0.2>, [0.2-0.4>...).
 This category variable is used for plotting by the CATS_rf_compare script.

 `-f`: Minimum number of bridging events for transcripts to be considered fragmented, default: 3

 A transcript is considered fragmented if more than `f` reads representing bridging events map to transcript end regions.

-`-F`: Per-transcript proportion of reads whose pairs map to other transcripts distribution breakpoints (specified with x,y,z...), default: "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1"
+`-F`: Per-transcript proportion of reads with pair mapped to another transcript distribution breakpoints (specified with x,y,z...), default: "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1"

-Per-transcript proportion of reads whose pairs map to other transcripts is split into intervals defined by `F` (e.g. [0-0.2>, [0.2-0.4>...).
+Per-transcript proportion of reads with pair mapped to another transcript is split into intervals defined by `F` (e.g. [0-0.2>, [0.2-0.4>...).
 This category variable is used for plotting by the CATS_rf_compare script.

-`-a`: Alpha compression factor for the beta-like transformation applied to bridge index during integrity score component calculation, default: 7
+`-a`: Alpha compression factor for sigmoid transformation applied to bridge index during integrity score component calculation, default: 7

-`-b`: Beta compression factor for the beta-like transformation applied to bridge index during integrity score component calculation, default: 0.5
+`-b`: Beta compression factor for sigmoid transformation applied to bridge index during integrity score component calculation, default: 0.5

-Bridge index measures the proportion of reads whose pair maps to a different transcript and considers the mapping distance of each read from the end of its respective transcript.
+Bridge index measures the proportion of reads with pair mapped to a different transcript and considers the mapping distance of such reads from the end of their respective transcript.
 This definition gives more weight to bridging events near transcript ends.
-Integrity score component is calculated using a beta-like transformation of bridge index.
+Integrity score component is calculated using a sigmoid transformation of bridge index.
 Compression factors `a` and `b` control the shape of the transformation: higher `a` increases sensitivity to fragmentation, while higher `b` reduces the likelihood of false-positive fragmentation penalties in transcripts with minimal bridging evidence.

 ## General options